 What is an Equality Impact Assessment?

 We all want our organizations to be as equal as possible.
 Unfortunately, it’s not always easy to get there.
 That’s where Equality Impact Assessments (EIA) come in: they are a tool that was created to ensure that business policies, practices and decisions are informed and reasonable.
-This also includes meeting the needs of your staff, making sure that unconscious bias is not leading them, and that they are not discriminating against any protected group according to the Equality Act 2010.
+This also includes meeting the needs of your staff, making sure that unconscious bias is not leading them, and that they are not discriminating against any protected group.

 Why are Equality Impact Assessments important?